Kona International Airport: Construction

 Construction crews from Bechtel Corporation used three million pounds of dynamite to flatten the lava tube riddled lava flow within 13 months.

 In its first full year, 515,378 passengers passed through the new open-air tropical-style terminals.

+Naming

 The airport has had several names over its lifetime.

-At the time of its opening, it was named the Ke-āhole Airport, after its geographical location, Keāhole Point, itself named after the āhole fish found in the area.
+At the time of its opening in 1970, it was named the Ke-āhole Airport, after its geographical location, Keāhole Point, itself named after the ʻāhole fish found in the area.

 In 1993, the airport was renamed Keāhole-Kona International Airport, after the nearby resort town of Kona.
 In 1997, the Kona name was further emphasized when the airport was renamed the Kona International Airport at Keāhole.

 On January 8, 2017, the airport was renamed Ellison Onizuka Kona International Airport at Keāhole to honor astronaut Ellison Onizuka who was born and raised in Kona and died in the Space Shuttle Challenger disaster.

 Impact

 Prior to the construction of the new airport in 1970, tourism was centered on the town of Hilo on the eastern side of the Big Island.
 Tourists to Kona and the western side of the island typically flew into the Hilo Airport and had to make nearly two hour drive across the island.
 The lack of a major airport became especially problematic as large resorts started opening in Kona around 1968.

 When the airport opened, it helped accelerate a shift of tourism from East Hawaii to West Hawaii.
 Tourism in Hilo had already taken a hit when a tsunami destroyed all seaside hotels in 1960.

 The full extent of the airport's impact and shift in tourism can be seen in Hawaii Island Strategic Plan for 2006 to 2015.
 By 2005 the percentage of accommodations on the west side of the island increased to 86% of the total.
 In 2005, just four modest hotels continued to serve the east side of the Big Island, with three of them dating back to the 1960s.

 Tourism has helped fuel Hawaii County's overall population growth.
 Between 1990 and 2010, the population increased 48%.